If you are considered a domestic student, you can apply for Griffith postgraduate coursework degrees directly via our website

 1. Select your degree

 Explore our comprehensive range of degrees using our degree finder.
-Here, you can search by degree, career or course and find everything you need to know, from prerequisites and course options to fees and how to apply.
+Here, you can search by degree, career or course and find everything you need to know, from prerequisites and course options to fees, how to apply and credit transfer.

 Talk to us